Sheboygan County, Wisconsin Records

 The Clerk's Office DOES NOT DO RESEARCH.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 It has been estimated that less than 50 percent of the vital records, for example, were prepared and submitted for permanent filing prior to 1907.
 Land deeds, probate, and court records generally begin in Wisconsin with the organization of the county.
 Prior to that date, check the County or Counties it was created from.
 Some counties formed from other counties transcribed their portion of property deeds to be kept with the new county deed records.
 Sheboygan County was attached to Brown County for county and judicial purposes from 1839–46.
 Some early records may be found there.

 The following dates indicates what vital, land, probate, and court records are in Sheboygan county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.